patrickdappollonio/http-server/README.md

 ### Docker image

-[Find the latest version available here](https://github.com/users/patrickdappollonio/packages/container/package/docker-http-server). `latest` will always map to the latest stable version, which can be unstable.
-I recommend using `v2` for the tag, since it will always map to a stable version with any patches applied.
+[Find the latest version available here](https://github.com/users/patrickdappollonio/packages/container/package/docker-http-server). `latest` will always map to the latest version, which could led you to download a newer major version that might contain a breaking change.
+I recommend using `v2` for the tag, since it will always map to a stable version with all potential patches applied.
 This is the safest way to use to avoid any breaking changes.

 ```bash
 docker pull ghcr.io/patrickdappollonio/docker-http-server:v2